Messy fight awaits IS’ next Syrian capital at Mayadeen

 Militants may already be communicating, coordinating and directing attacks from Mayadeen, about 120 miles (190 kilometers) southeast of Raqqa, at a time when foreign fighters are returning to home countries in Europe, the Middle East, North Africa and Asia and conducting attacks.
 Command and control of the overall organization is now in the city, said several U.S. officials, who weren’t authorized to speak publicly on the matter and demanded anonymity.

 “The ground campaign has largely amounted to the U.S. just chasing the (Islamic State) cell around the battlefield,” said Jennifer Cafarella, a Syria expert with the Institute for the Study of War.
-“Every time we get close to it, it moves,” she said, noting even reports of Islamic State leader Abu Bakr al-Baghdadi taking haven in the Mayadeen area.
+“Every time we get close to it, it moves,” she said, noting reports of even Islamic State leader Abu Bakr al-Baghdadi taking haven in the Mayadeen area.

 Most Read Stories